Skip to content

 • list[Entry]

-list[Any]: The validated sections input.
+The validated sections input.

-Source code in rendercv/data/models/curriculum_vitae.py
+Source code in src/rendercv/data/models/curriculum_vitae.py

 def validate_a_section(

-sections_input: list[Any], entry_types: list[Type]
+sections_input: list[Any], entry_types: tuple[type]

 ) -> list[entry_types.Entry]: